hexters/react-native-bluetooth-escpos-printer/README.md

 ```

 * connect ==>
-async function, connect the specified devices, if not bound, bound dailog promps.
+async function, connects the specified device, if not bound, bound dailog prompts.

 ```javascript